From Van to Empire: Scaling Your Trade Business

 ⚠️ The #1 Scaling Mistake

-Hiring another you (skilled tradesperson) first.
-WRONG.
-You need leverage, not duplication.
-Hire someone to do the £10/hour tasks so you can focus on £100/hour activities.
+Hiring another you first.
+Wrong.
+You need leverage, not duplication—hire help to remove £10/hour work so you can focus on £100/hour activities.

 The Money Maths of Scaling